cocotb/cocotb/docs/source/scheduler.rst

 Just like regular Python coroutines, :class:`!Task`\ s can raise exceptions.
 If an exception is raised in a :class:`!Task`, that exception is stored in the task and can be retrieved with the :meth:`~cocotb.task.Task.exception` method.
-If you :keyword:`await` a task that has an exception, or call its :meth:`!result` method, that exception will be re-raised.
+If you :keyword:`!await` a task that has an exception, or call its :meth:`!result` method, that exception will be re-raised.

 .. code-block:: python